Program Director Contact Information

 For general residency questions, please email firstname.lastname@example.org

 The PGY2 oncology pharmacy residency program is an ASHP accredited program that offers a variety of experiences in oncology pharmacy to help fulfill the program purpose.
-Learning experiences in inpatient, outpatient, oncology pharmacy management, investigational drug services, palliative care and specialty pharmacy areas help to achieve goals and objectives that are required related to patient care.
-Longitudinal experiences in the program include oncology on-call program, quality improvement initiatives, and staffing are also required to meet the goals and objectives of the program.
-Residents who complete the Boston Medical Center PGY2 oncology residency program will develop the expertise needed to practice as independent adult oncology pharmacists or specialists.
+Learning experiences in inpatient, outpatient, oncology pharmacy management, investigational drug services, palliative care and specialty pharmacy/oral oncology help achieve required goals and objectives related to patient care.
+Longitudinal experiences such as the oncology on-call program, quality improvement initiatives/research projects, and staffing are also required to meet the goals and objectives of the program.
+Residents who complete the Boston Medical Center PGY2 oncology residency program will develop the expertise needed to practice as independent, adult oncology pharmacists or specialists.

-The resident must successfully complete all required rotations as well as longitudinal rotations to graduate the program.
-The requirements for successful completion of the program and certificate are outlined in Boston Medical Center's feedback, graduation requirements and dismissal policy which will be provided to the resident prior to the start of the residency.
+The resident must successfully complete all required rotations as well as longitudinal rotation requirements to graduate the program.
+The requirements for successful completion of the program and certificate are outlined in Boston Medical Center's “Feedback, graduation requirements and dismissal policy,” which will be provided to the resident prior to the start of the residency.

 - Demonstrate leadership skills for successful self-development in the provision of care for oncology patients.

-- Provide effective medication and practice-related education to oncology patients, caregivers, health care professionals, students, and the public
+- Provide effective medication and practice-related education to oncology patients, caregivers, health care professionals, and students.

 - Appropriately manage oncology investigational drugs and oncology investigational drug services.